Cost of Attendance

 Brandeis Law is proud to offer its world-class education at an affordable rate.
 To help you plan for your education, we have provided information about the cost of attendance below.

 The cost of attendance, determined by the Student Financial Aid Office, is simply an estimate of a student’s educational expenses; students' actual expenses will vary.
 The figures are then used by SFAO to calculate eligibility for federal student loan aid.
 An individual student's cost of attendance depends on their residency, program, housing and enrollment status.
-Bear in mind that origination fees will be charged for all federal student loans.

 Below is the estimated cost of attendance for full-time students living off campus for the 2023-2024 academic year: